coderiekelt/OpenCast/SHOUTCAST.md

 Broadcasting to Shoutcast is a bit different, to start, you must sent the password followed by `\r\n` and await a response:
 `Password\r\n`

-Shoutcast will then either respond with either:
+Shoutcast will then respond with:
 ```
 OK2\r\n
 icy-caps:11\r\n